-The students experience an equal balance of dance, music and drama activites in an encouraging and supportive environment.
+The students experience an equal balance of dance, music and drama activities in an encouraging and supportive environment.

-In 2016, the students at Level 1 have been learning the basic elements of music and movement.
+The progression of the programs starts in Foundations with students learning the basic elements of music and movement.
 This includes learning to keep a steady beat using different body parts, body percussion and musical instruments.
 They have responded to high/low, loud and soft through movement, voice and instruments to a number of stimulating songs and activities.

-At Level 3, the students have been learning about rhythm patterns and how they work against a beat.
-This has included a number of challenging activities and traditional and modern pop songs.
-In Term 2, the focus is on the connection between music and visual images.
+At a higher level students learn about rhythm patterns and how they work against a beat.
+This has included a number of challenging activities and traditional and modern pop songs, also focusing on the connection between music and visual images.

-At Level 4, the students have learned about the connection between lyrics and melody.
+Students learn about the connection between lyrics and melody.
 This has incorporated modern rock songs and a number of hands on activities involving musical instruments.
-In Term 2, the focus is on ‘drama skills’ and includes: voice projection, stage terminology, body language and stage presence.
+A further focus is on ‘drama skills’ and includes: voice projection, stage terminology, body language and stage presence.

-I believe in a holistic approach to teaching the performing arts, bringing the students’ interests (and the teachers’) into the classroom making learning whole, real and relevant.
+A holistic approach to teaching the performing arts is engaged bringing the students’ interests (and the teachers’) into the classroom making learning whole, real and relevant.